LeonarddeR/AutomaticWingetPackages/readme.md

 The determined version  will be compared against the version that is currently the latest version available in de winget repository.

 ## Contributing
 Feel free to fork this repository for yourself.
 Note that the publishing process relies on a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 You can also file an issue to suggest package additions.
-Note that only those applications will be supported that have a reliable way to determine the latest version.
+Only those applications will be supported that have a reliable method to determine the most recent app version.